 Your chances continue to decrease the later you submit due to rolling submissions.
 Starting early is one of the best things you can do to increase your chances of acceptance.

-How Late Can You Submit Your Primary Application (Without Consequence)
+Find Out How Late You Can Submit Your Application without Consequence.

 5. When Are Secondary Applications Due?